Christmas Dinner #3 – More Christmas/Holiday Ideas & Recipes

 Pumpkin Custard & Cake Sundae with Walnuts, Figs, Chestnuts & Warm Spices.
 Served in a pool of Frothy Ice Milk, Butterscotch Popcorn & A Salted Chocolate Pretzel Ball.

 Again, I have no recipe.
-I play it by ear, and add things as I go.
+I experiment and add things as I go.
 I can never write down recipes because I never know how much I use of each ingredient.
 I really should though because I’ll never be able to re-create them with consistency.
-Anyways, this is the idea.
+Anyway, this is the idea.
 It takes a damn long time, so take short cuts where you see necessary.

 Pumpkin Custard & Cake Ice Cream Sundae with Walnuts, Figs, Chestnuts & Warm Spices.
 Served in a pool of Frothy Ice Milk, Butterscotch Popcorn & A Salted Chocolate Pretzel Ball – Recipe/Idea